Monitoring and Assessment

 Monitoring and assessment are important tools for effective management and can provide information to detect changes in condition that might trigger a management response, determine the cause of changes of concern, and evaluate the effectiveness of management actions.

-Assessment normally refers to a one-time measurement or assessment of variables relating to ecological or social conditions or pressures.
-Monitoring involves repeating surveys measures through time, usually with the aim of detecting change, such as trends in coral cover or fish abundance.
-For example, a one-off survey of coral reefs damaged by a ship grounding would be considered an assessment, whereas surveying the same coral reef sites annually using the same or nearly the same methods is monitoring.
+Monitoring involves repeating measurements through time, usually with the aim of detecting change, such as trends in coral cover or fish abundance (e.g., of herbivores).
+Assessment refers to a one-time measurement of variables relating to ecological or social conditions or pressures.
+For example, a one-time survey of coral reefs damaged by a ship grounding would be considered an assessment, whereas surveying the same coral reef sites annually using similar methods is monitoring.
+Resilience assessments are an example that are commonly used by reef managers to assess the relative resilience of different sites.